akayami/beaver/README.md

 3. Previous versions are left on the server, and a flip can be executed if deployment revert is needed
 4. Allows for abstract versioning.
 If version is provided it will be used, otherwise, revision number is used.
 5. Deployment process uses rsync.
 Server side, a copy of previous version in made and it is upgraded using rsync.
-6. The tool should be system agnostic, as long a bash is suppored (that's the general goal anyways).
+6. The tool should be system agnostic, as long a bash is supported (that's the general goal anyways).

 ### Usage: